 Early-on, your financial life is largely defined by your parents’ strategies managing money.
 At a certain point, however, young adults strike-out on their own, transitioning into independent financial roles.
 For the best results getting established, adopt a conscientious, deliberate strategy for building credit and financial independence.

 In addition to a checking and savings account, your early credit life may include an introductory or prepaid credit card.
 Effectively managing balances is a must for making positive credit impressions.
 And you can also build credibility by making good on other financial arrangements, such as mobile phone contracts, utility accounts, and car payments.
 Each success builds on the next, so it is particularly important to stay on track at a young age, laying the groundwork for healthy and stable finances.
+Exploring Money Market Interest Rates can also be a smart way to grow your savings while maintaining liquidity.

 Student loans are another stepping-stone to financial independence, representing most college students’ first major investment.
 Staying current with payments and putting borrowed funds to good use are two early financial victories, paying lifelong dividends.